inspire-eu-validation/metadata/monitoring/priority-datasets.md

 # Priority Datasets Keyword

-**Purpose**: Test that the priority datasets provide the corresponding keyword.
+**Purpose**: Test that the metadata for priority datasets provide the corresponding keyword.

 **Prerequisites**